Giuliopime/Vote-Tracker-js-API-wrapper/README.md

 ## Module usage examples
 ### Vote events
-**In order to listen to vote events you will need to run a few commands in the Vote Tracker Discord bot.**
+**In order to listen to vote events you will need to run a few commands with the Vote Tracker Discord bot.**
 For example, if you are tracking votes for your bot, and you set up those bot lists:
 ![Example](https://i.ibb.co/x8CxSWX/votetrackerexample.png)
 You will need to use the following commands to make Vote Tracker forward all the webhooks to your server: